verbb/formie/packages/docs/react/index.md

 The package has two rendering paths:

-- server-rendered forms, where Formie still owns the rendered HTML and browser behavior
+- server-rendered forms, where Formie still owns the rendered HTML and browser behaviour
 - client-rendered forms, where React renders from Formie's client definition

 If Craft is already rendering the final form HTML directly into the page and React is only wrapping the surrounding screen, use the [Browser](/browser/) docs instead.

-## Server-rendered Forms
+## Server-Rendered Forms

 Use server-rendered forms when:

 - you want the fastest, lowest-effort path to a working React form
-- you want Formie to keep owning the rendered markup, validation, and submit behavior
+- you want Formie to keep owning the rendered markup, validation, and submit behaviour
 - you want to keep the browser package theme, events, and modules

 Server-rendered forms come in two shapes: